Waterproof Fabric Coatings 101: PU vs. PE vs. Silicone

 There are a few minor issues with silicone from a functional standpoint.
-One is that it can’t be seam-taped effectively.
-Seam tape is what keeps sil/PU fly fabrics from leaking through the needle holes created when the tent is sewn.
-There is one company that offers stuff sacks with seam-taped sil/sil fabric, but I've seen enough of that seam tape fail to make me think they haven’t perfected it yet.
-Fortunately, there’s a solution for tents.
-A seam style known as “double needle lap-felled” reduces the need to seal or tape the seam when you're using sil/sil fabrics.
+One is that it can’t be seam taped effectively.
+For this reason, most of our tent floors are made with sil/PE fabric.
+Seam tape is what keeps sil/PU or sil/PE fly fabrics from leaking through the needle holes created when the tent is sewn.
+There is one company that offers stuff sacks with seam-taped sil/sil fabric, but I've seen enough of their seam tape fail to make me think they haven’t perfected it yet.
+Fortunately, there are a couple solutions for tents.
+A seam style known as “double needle lap-felled” increases seam waterproofness and can reduce or eliminate the need to seal or tape the seam when you're using sil/sil fabrics.
 With the DNLF seam, each stitch goes through four layers of fabric.
 It’s a fairly specialized technique but most premium factories have this capability.
 During extended hard rain, some water can wick in through the thread, but we've only seen this issue with consistent heavy rain that lasts at least several hours.
-Should that occur, it's an easy fix with any silicone-based seam sealer.
-DNLF seams aren't as effective with PU or Sil/PU fabrics as the PU wets out and facilitates moisture wicking in through the thread.
-Single needle seams will need to be sealed after construction with a liquid seam sealer.
-All our sil/sil flies are sewn with double needle lap-felled seams.
-Another issue is that because sil/sil fabrics can be quite slippery, some people don’t like to use them in floors.
-We currently use sil/sil fabric for the floor of our WindSaber tent, and the slipperiness of the fabric hasn’t proved to be an issue for us or our customers.

 In our experience, silicone has proven to be the best tool for making a fabric durably, reliably waterproof.
 Silicone-coated fabrics last longer and have numerous advantages over PU and PE coatings.
 At SlingFin, we’ve been using sil/sil nylon 66 ripstop in our expedition series tents since their inception.
 As we expand our use of sil/sil fabrics into the Portal and SplitWing tents this year, we’re confident that SlingFin is on the forefront of an industry-wide shift in the way fabrics are used in the design and construction of tents.